amd/aocl-data-analytics/README.md

 Building on Linux
 -----------------

-1. You will need to have BLAS, LAPACK, AOCL-Sparse and AOCL-Utils installed.
+1. You will need to have BLAS, LAPACK, AOCL-Sparse, AOCL-DLP and AOCL-Utils installed.

 2. Make sure you have set the environment variable `$AOCL_ROOT` to where the AOCL libraries are installed e.g. `/home/username/amd/aocl/4.0`.

 3. Configure cmake with `-T ClangCL -DOpenMP_libomp_LIBRARY=\Path\to\libomp.lib` and any of the following options:

-   * `-DMEMSAN=On` for memory sanitization

    * `-DASAN=On` for address sanitization